Shemot to Bo: Moses Finds his Voice

 Then he raised the staff and he struck the water that was in the Nile, in the sight of Pharaoh and his courtiers, and all the water in the Nile changed into blood.
 (Exodus 7:20)

-Pharaoh and those who advise him see for themselves that the Nile is transformed exactly when the staff touches the water, so they cannot invent another explanation for the plague of blood.
+Pharaoh and his advisers him see for themselves that the Nile is transformed exactly when the staff touches the water, so they cannot invent another explanation for the plague of blood.
 But the Pharaoh still refuses to listen to Moses.

 After two more plagues, God tells Moses to catch Pharaoh at the waterfront again.